tebl/C64-JoyKEY/documentation/building.md

 # Building C64 JoyKEY

 Congratulations on the taking the leap to build my slightly over-complicated 7-key keyboard/joystick, now probably compatible with most of your favourite vintage computers.
-It can be built or configured in a few ways, so take a look at the [configuration](https://github.com/tebl/C64-JoyKEY/blob/main/documentation/configuration.md) document so that you'll have an idea of what you want to do with it - pay particular mention to whether you'd require any of the features provided by the Arduino Pro Micro.
+It can be built or configured in a few ways, so take a look at the [configuration](https://github.com/tebl/C64-JoyKEY/blob/main/documentation/configuration.md) document so that you'll have an idea of what you want to do with it - pay particular mention to whether you'd require any of the features provided by the Arduino Pro Micro and which of the separate adapters you will need.

 - [1> Building C64 JoyKEY](#1-building-c64-joykey)
   - [1.1> Ordering components](#11-ordering-components)